310mc/https-310mc.github.io-tl/source/_posts/super_villain/dark_star.md

 {% bubble Shinobu frown %}
 Ahh, indeed.
 It seems that Tetora-kun has found himself in an unforeseen position.
 I don’t know exactly how it happened, however.

-But even if we are physically far apart, our hearts are always one.
+But even if we are physically far apart, our hearts are always one and the same.
 I’m certain it is.
 I believe in that!

-Although, it seems like Midori-kun mainly can’t stand to participate in any Ryuseitai activities, and thus has been running away from them…
+Although, it seems like Midori-kun mainly cannot stand to participate in any Ryuseitai activities, and thus has been running away from them…
 {% endbubble %}

 {% bubble Chiaki serious %}
-I’m sure Takamine doesn’t mean to run away, though.
+Takamine probably doesn’t mean to run away, though.

 When all five of us gather, the atmosphere becomes uncomfortable, and he likely doesn’t like that, so he’s been avoiding it altogether.
 {% endbubble %}